seedprod/seedprod-jekyll/_posts/2012-03-30-coming-soon-pro-2.2.0-released.md

 *	Added missing Gravity Forms js form multi-page forms.
 *	Fixed all php notices

-You should recieve an automatic upgrade notification soon or download from http://app.seedprod.com
+You should receive an automatic upgrade notification soon or download from http://app.seedprod.com